khueue/crisp/README.md

  * `true` - Ignored.
 It's just a (nasty) trick to make the remaining test cases line up nicely with the commas (see the examples).
  * `one:Goal` - Succeeds if Goal has exactly one solution.
 Useful to ensure that the predicate only generates the correct answer.
- * `onedet:Goal` - Same as `one:`, but also asserts that Goal leaves no choice points.
+ * `onedet:Goal` - Same as `one:`, but also asserts that Goal leaves no choice points (deterministic).
 Useful when adding cuts to prune away unnecessary backtracking.
  * `fail:Goal` - Succeeds if Goal fails.
-Defined as just `\+ Goal`, but is much nicer to type.
+Defined as just `\+ Goal` but is much nicer to type.

 ### Hints for Constructing Tests